mmiranda222/.statsuite/content/using-dlm/upload-structure/_index.md

 ![dlm-upload-structure-3-Notifications](/dotstatsuite-documentation/images/dlm-upload-structure-3-TooBigFileSizeErrorMsg.png)

 #### successful, warning, multi-status, and error
-The data structure upload can return three type of notifications:
+The data structure upload can return three types of notifications
 * a green **successful** notification
 * an orange **warning/multi-status** notification
 * a red **error** notification